Map Navigation Tool

 Introducing the Map Navigation Tool

 Eloria Esthova’s vision for Mintpal Decor was always spatial—not merely styling a room, but composing environments.
 The Map Navigation Tool is a newly unveiled interactive utility crafted to help our community of designers, homeowners, and spatial thinkers visualize, evaluate, and fine-tune spatial relationships before committing to a project’s layout.
 Think of it as a spatial intelligence enhancer—detailing how items move and coexist in your space.
+Whether you’re redesigning a studio in downtown Portland or optimizing kitchen workflow in a craftsman-style home, this tool empowers you to simulate traffic flow, dynamically size décor clusters, and avoid dead-zones of energy in residential plans.
+For those curious about our broader design philosophy, explore how we’re strengthening our legacy.

 What You Can Do With This Tool